All Episodes

 I think what it was is, and I don't know when Larry King's career ended exactly, but it's Trump.

-He forced them to come after him with everything they had because he over time the media, you know, the reporters and anchors and stuff became less respectable, they became less uh trustworthy, let just less all around, you know.
+He forced them to come after him with everything they had because he over time, the media, the reporters and anchors and stuff became less respectable.

-You know, I mean I'm talking about like an Anderson Cooper or something, or who'd yeah, okay?
+I mean, I'm talking about like an Anderson Cooper or something or Joseph O'Donnell.

-It doesn't matter, you know, just somebody with some kind of charisma and popularity, and so they're the substance of the people that were reporting it just kind of over time, like really diminished, you know, and it became like that was the most important thing is do they look like I'm like an actor or something?
+And so the substance of the people that were reporting it just kind of over time, like really diminished, and it became like that was the most important thing is do they look like I'm like an actor or something.

-And then so Trump attacked them because they still had the all the inherited like Walter Cronkite, Edward R. Murrow or whatever, you know, all that respect, you know, the news, it's an institution, and we we feel this way about it, and it's very important we have ethics, and and they were posturing themselves that way when they had absolutely no substance and no scruples or anything,
+And then so Trump attacked them because they still had the all the inherited like Walter Cronkite, Edward R. Murrow or whatever, you know, all that respect, you know, the news.

-and uh, you know, Trump when he started calling him out, they fucking freaked, you know, because they had no they knew how empty they were, and they came after him with everything.
+And, you know, Trump, when he started calling them out, they fucking freaked, you know, because they had no, they knew how empty they were and they came after him with everything.

 And of course it didn't go back to normal.

-It's like you're the whole past four years has been one big fucking insurrection attempt, you fucks.
+It's like the whole past four years has been one big fucking insurrection attempt, you fucks.

-Okay, so I'm not like defending them by any means, but those people are practically saints compared to the the various investigation committees that were set up to investigate Trump and the and and the in the political class that fucking per they they persecuted him, he was innocent.
+So I'm not like defending them by any means, but those people are practically saints compared to the various investigation committees that were set up to investigate Trump and the, and the, in the political class that fucking person, they persecuted him.

 And the press was complicit in that.